Appointees entitled to Long Leave

 Accrued benefits in the Staff Superannuation Scheme (S1995)

 The payment of accrued benefits in S1995 to the retiring appointees will be arranged by the Finance Office within 2 months from the retirement date.
 "Deferred payment option (DPO)" is available to a Scheme member who will leave University service at or after the age of 55.
-Currently, Scheme members who elect DPO may have payment of accrued benefit under S1995 deferred for a maximum of five years from the date of his/her retirement.
-For members who will retire and choose the DPO on or after July 1, 2019, the said deferred payment will be for a maximum of three years from the date of retirement or until June 30, 2024, whichever the earlier.
+Currently, Scheme members who elect DPO may have payment of accrued benefit under S1995 deferred for a maximum of three years from the date of retirement or until June 30, 2024, whichever the earlier.
 During the deferment period, the leaving member may switch his/her investment options in the same manner as serving active members.
 Application for deferred payment arrangement should be made to the Payroll and Superannuation Unit prior to members’ retirement.
 For enquiry, please contact the Payroll and Superannuation Unit of Finance Office at 3943 7283 or 3943 7251.

 Accrued benefits in the University's Mandatory Provident Fund Scheme (MPFS)